AVEgame/AVE-docs/guide.md

     You need water in the bucket. ? bucket ?! water

+We are currently working on implementing OR.
+It should be complete very soon.
+It will use the following syntax:
+    You need bucket or water. ? (bucket water)
+    You need bucket or not water. ? (bucket !water)

 Game Over
 ---------
 Eventually you'll want the game to end.